I want to build it from scratch on a Raspberry Pi with Raspberry Pi OS Lite!

 sudo rfkill unblock wlan

-An alternative way disable the auto-login feature is following command:
+An alternative way to disable the auto-login feature:

 sudo raspi-config nonint do_boot_behaviour B1